EFTEC/BladeOne/README.md

 What if we want to show the name in uppercase?.

 We could do in our code $name=strtoupper('Jack Sparrow').
-With Pipes, we could do the same as follow:
+With Pipes, we could do the same as follows:

 ```php
  {{$name | strtoupper}} // JACK SPARROW